DownArrows/dab/README.md

 ### Web interface

+ - `/` shows a custom web page, file, or directory listing, if the administrator has enabled this feature it
-Reports can be seen at `/reports/<year>/<week number>`, where the week number is an [ISO week number](https://en.wikipedia.org/wiki/ISO_week_date).
+ - `/reports/<year>/<week number>` shows the report for the specified week of the year, where the week number is an [ISO week number](https://en.wikipedia.org/wiki/ISO_week_date)
+ - `/reports/current` redirects to the report of the current week
-The special addresses `/reports/current` and `/reports/lastweek` are also provided to redirect to the reports of the current and previous week.
+ - `/reports/lastweek` redirects to the report of the previous week
-The full statistics for a week can be seen at `/reports/stats/<year>/<week number>`.
-A compendium can be seen at `/compendium`, and per-user pages at `/compendium/<user name>`.
-At the root `/` can be seen a custom web page or file, if the administrator has configured it.
+ - `/reports/stats/<year>/<week number>` shows all statistics for the specified week
+ - `/compendium` summarizes data about all users
+ - `/compendium/<user name>` shows data for a single user
+ - `/compendium/comments` shows all comments sorted by score in reverse order
+ - `/compendium/<user name>/comments` shows all comments of a single user sorted by score in reverse order

 ### Discord commands